AkbaraliShaikh/go-lru/README.md

 # go-lru
-LRU (least recently used) cache implemetation
+LRU (least recently used) cache implemetation in go